-Presently, we are re-grouping, reading, discussing, and hibernating.
-Here is a recent article Bo wrote on the semantics of density.
+Presently, we are re-grouping, reading, discussing, and focusing on our day jobs.
+Here is a recent essay from Bo on the semantics of density.

 In 2012, we hosted a community conversation with candidates for public office in Seattle on how to better advance the cause of socially responsible development.
 [URL]

 Brian’s 2012 master’s thesis analyzes re-development incentives and their suitability in the International District’s historic core, in light of social structures and owner objectives.
 [PDF]

 Bo’s 2011 master’s thesis is a history of community dialogue in the re-design of Pioneer Square’s Occidental Park, interpreted through the lens of local power structure.
 [PDF]

 Bo Zhang (resume) and Brian Kalthoff (resume) are two Seattle residents in the real estate industry.
 We began this page as students at the University of Washington, on our desire to better understand the efforts of thoughtful developers who wish to better serve the neighborhoods they care about.